aws-samples/amazon-dynamodb-labs/content/modernizr/01-modernization/workflow-00.en.md

 During this stage, we also create a special admin control panel that lets you monitor and control the modernization process.
 It's like having a control room where you can watch both the old and new systems running side by side and manage the transition safely.

-## Stage 6: Going Live - Deploying to the Cloud
+## Stage 6: Moving to the Cloud - Deploying the cloud Infrastructure

 Once everything is tested and working locally, we deploy your new DynamoDB tables to the actual AWS cloud environment.
 This is like moving your furniture into your newly renovated house - everything needs to be in the right place and working properly.